Mon Laferte: 2003–2009: La Chica de Rojo and move to Mexico

 In 2003, Laferte, then known as Monserrat Bustamante, entered the Chilean reality competition series Rojo.
 That same year, she released her first studio album, La Chica de Rojo.
 The album had great success in Chile, receiving Gold and Platinum certifications.
 She became part of the Clan Rojo and was on the television series for four seasons.

-In 2007, Laferte decided to start a new chapter in her musical career by moving from Chile to Mexico City, where she began singing in nightclubs and recording cover songs.
+Laferte decided to start a new chapter in her musical career by moving from Chile to Mexico City in 2007, where she began singing in nightclubs and recording cover songs.
 In 2009, she released a single titled "Lo mismo que yo", which was to be the lead single for an upcoming album.
 The same year, Laferte was diagnosed with thyroid cancer, effectively putting a halt to her album.

-Around the time of her battle with cancer, she abandoned her original stage name and took on the name Mon Laferte, expressing that the name represented a new beginning for her:"Mi cambio de nombre no es por querer ser otra persona, es que las circunstancias de la vida me han llevado a cambiar mucho y sentí que tenía que empezar de cero."Laferte decided to scrap the album she was recording in 2009, and returned two years later with her second studio album, titled Desechable.
+Around the time of her battle with cancer, she abandoned her original stage name and took on the name Mon Laferte, expressing that the name represented a new beginning for her:"Mi cambio de nombre no es por querer ser otra persona, es que las circunstancias de la vida me han llevado a cambiar mucho y sentí que tenía que empezar de cero."

+2010–2012: Desechable and television projects

+Laferte decided to scrap the album she was recording in 2009, and returned two years later with her second studio album, titled Desechable.
 The next year, in 2012, she was invited to judge the second season of the Chilean version of The X Factor, called Factor X, along with Karen Doggenweiler, Tito Beltrán and José Luis Rodríguez.

-It is also at this time her presentation at the beginning of 2012 as a vocalist of the Mexican heavy metal female band Mystica Girls, with whom in February 2014 she recorded the album titled Gates of Hell.
+It was also around this time, in early 2012, that she appeared as a vocalist for the Mexican all-female heavy metal band Mystica Girls, with whom in February 2014 she recorded the album titled Gates of Hell.

+2013–2017: Tornasol, eponymous album and La Trenza

 In 2013, she released her third album, Tornasol.
-She received media attention in 2015 with her single "Tu falta de querer" from the album Mon Laferte, Vol.1.
+She received media attention in 2015 with her single "Tu Falta De Querer" from the album Mon Laferte, Vol.1.
 In 2016, she won a MTV Millennial Award for the "Latin Video of the Year" and receiving two nominations on the Latin Grammy Awards of 2016 for Best New Artist and Best Alternative Music Album.

 Laferte released her fifth album La Trenza, her most acclaimed album to date, in 2017.
 Her single with Colombian rock star Juanes, "Amárrame", won the Best Alternative Song award at the 18th Latin GRAMMYs, in which she was also nominated for Best Alternative Music Album, Song of the Year, Album of the Year, and Record of the Year.
 She also wins the category "Best North Latin Artist" in the 2017 MTV Europe Music Awards.